What Is Ripple? How Is It Different from Other Cryptos?

 Can Ripple Considered as Centralized or Decentralized?

 During the article, we talked about the power of Ripple in maintaining the network.
 They can issue any amount of XRP as they want.
 Ripple Labs is a company that serves the banks and financial systems.
 Although Ripple’s code is open-source, the products which they offer to banks are not open-source.
-All of these highlight the importance of Ripple Labs over the Ripple network.
+All of these highlights the importance of Ripple Labs over the Ripple network.
 Ripple is more energy-efficient than Bitcoin because the mining process is different.
 Here nodes do not compete to solve difficult math problems.
 We can conclude that Ripple is more centralized than Bitcoin.

 Price of Ripple